fracpete/processoutput4j/README.md

 * `ConsoleOutputProcessOutput` - simply outputs the process' output from stdout and stderr to the Java process' stdout and stderr as it occurrs rather than waiting till the process finishes.
+* `StreamingProcessOutput` - requires an owner object that implements the `StreamingProcessOwner` interface, as it will receive the output collected from stdout/stderr for further processing in the owner.

 ## Extending
 Adding a new scheme for capturing the process output is quite simple.
 You